Canon 200D vs Sony RX100 V

 |Canon G7 X Mark II« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X Mark II|

 |Canon 760D« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Canon 760D|

 It is notable that the 200D has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX100 V is a recent model that features in the current product line-up of Sony.
 In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 200D vs Sony RX100 V

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Sony RX100 V?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.